mdantonio-c/mistral-hub/docs/README.md

 - *_attribution*

-The name of the attribution that applies to the dataset must be entered in this field.
+The name of the attribution applied to the dataset must be entered in this field.

 The name must be one of those present in the name field of the database ATTRIBUTION table.